Letran Knights, Lady Knights and Squires: Basketball

 Letran was one of the institutions who formed the first interschool league in the Philippines, the Liga Catolica, in 1917 until 1920.
-When Letran College joined the NCAA in 1928, the juniors basketball team won their first championship, and then followed with two consecutive titles, establishing the very first three-peat championships in the league.
+When Letran College joined the NCAA in 1928, the juniors basketball team won their first championship, and then followed with two consecutive titles, establishing the first juniors' three-peat championships in the team.

-In the NCAA, they have the second most number of combined basketball championships, with 31 titles.
+In the NCAA, they have the second most number of combined basketball championships, with 34 titles.
+They also achieved the rare double championship three times: the first was in 1979-1980 season, followed by 1983-1984 season, and the latest is the 2022-23 season.

-The seniors’ team have won 19 NCAA championships, while their juniors’ counterpart have 12 championships.
-The Knights’ most recent championship was in 2021-22 season, while the Squires’ most recent championship was in 2001-02 season.
+The seniors’ team have won 20 NCAA championships, while their juniors’ counterpart have 14 championships.
+The Knights’ most recent championship was in 2022-23 season, while the Squires’ most recent championship was in 2023-24 season.